celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 }
 ```

 This function will prepare the signatures of all the owners of the contract.
-By using each of the wallets we will pass to the function as a array of owners and sign the transaction with each of them, then concatenate the signatures and return them.
+We will pass an array of owners using their wallets to the function and sign the transaction with each of them.
+The signatures will be concatenated and returned.

 It should now look like this:

 ![Prepare signatures](./images/build_test_helper_part2.png)

-We still have the main helper function to add, that will be used to test the execution of the transaction.
-Add the following code:
+We still need to add the main helper function for testing the execution of the transaction.
+Please add the following code:

 ```js
 const execTransaction = async (contract, submitter, owners, to, value, data, gas = 30000, errorMsg, extraEvents, signatures) => {